-Chemical Control: Metam sodium and metam potassium are fumigants and are the only chemistries registered for use on Sclerotinia; however, these methods are very costly and generally not considered a viable option.
-There are no other chemistries available for controlling Sclerotinia in endive or escarole fields.
+Chemical Control: Metam sodium and metam-potassium are fumigants and are the only chemistries registered for use on Sclerotinia; however, these methods are very costly and generally not considered a viable option.
+There are no other chemistries registered for controlling Sclerotinia in radicchio fields.

-Cultural Control: Fields should be carefully irrigated to avoid over saturating the field; as wet conditions favor Sclerotinia development.
-Weeds must be controlled in the field and around the field to eliminate potential hosts for Sclerotinia.
-It also important to rotate to resistant crops, to prevent the transmission of Sclerotinia to the next crop.
+Cultural Control: Fields should be irrigated with care, as wet conditions favor Sclerotinia development.
+Weed control in and around the field is essential to eliminate potential hosts for Sclerotinia.
+It important to rotate to resistant crops, this will prevent the transmission of Sclerotinia to the next crop.
 Infected plant debris should be removed from the field.
-Following harvest, the field should be deeply plowed to bury the sclerotia a minimum of 10 inches and encourage their decay.
+Following harvest, fields must be deeply plowed to bury the sclerotia a minimum of 10 inches to encourage their decay.
 This will not, however, prevent the introduction of the air-borne spores of S. sclerotiorum.